clarkfitzg/STA137/project/santarosa/santarosa.md

 The cars that drive through the toll have been counted.
 We've downloaded the data for hourly counts from each Fastrak stations for the past 7 years.
 There are about 8 million rows.
-We examine the time series for station 4300, Santa Rosa, because it looks to be more consistent than the others.
+We examine the time series for station 4300, Santa Rosa, because it is among the most consistent. to be more consistent than the others.